|Nutrition Facts (per serving)|

 It's interesting to note that the Dubonnet sold in the United States isn't the exact same as what's sold in France and elsewhere in Europe.
 Dubonnet is produced by Pernod Ricard in France, while in the U.S., Dubonnet is produced by Heaven Hill.

 "Very similar to the Martinez cocktail, with a few more rich notes such as coffee and dark fruit, the Dubonnet cocktail is perfect for a sunny afternoon or an aperitif cocktail." —Sean Johnson

 3/4 ounce Dubonnet Rouge

 Gather the ingredients.

 Pour the ingredients into a mixing glass with ice cubes.

 Garnish with the lemon twist.
 Serve and enjoy.

 If you switch the proportions of the two ingredients and use 1 1/2 ounces Dubonnet to 3/4 ounce gin, you will have a cocktail called the Queen Mother.
 It is a tribute to the royal family.

 How Strong Is the Dubonnet Cocktail?

-After stirring, you will only have about 2 1/2 ounces to pour into your glass.
+Notice that the Dubonnet cocktail is a very small drink.
+After straining, you will only have about 2 1/2 ounces to pour into your glass.
 It was designed that way because it is a potent little beverage, weighing in at around 29 percent ABV (58 proof).